 Optometry school is a graduate program; to become eligible to apply to optometry school students should earn a bachelor's degree and take specific pre-requisites (classes that optometry schools require).
 At UT, students can earn a bachelor's degree and take pre-requisite courses.
 They will need to choose a major, as pre-optometry is not a major or a program at UT.

-- Microbiology, Biochemistry and or Anatomy maybe required depending on school
+- Microbiology, Biochemistry, and or Anatomy may be required depending on the school

 *Each optometry school has its own set of pre-requisites, and students need to research the admission requirements of each school to which they are intending to apply.
 Search school-specific pre-requisites.